Land F/X

 or type FX_CIVILSURVEYMANAGER in the Command line

-The Grading Manager will open.
+The Civil and Survey Manager will open.

 Grading Manager, overview

-5. Buttoms to:
+5. Buttons to:

 6. Buttons to:

-To create a new grading category, click New.
+To add a Civil/Survey objects, click New.

 Grading Manager, New button